 If the member's appeal is about ending, stopping, or reducing a service that was authorized, they may be able to continue to receive the service while we review their appeal.
-The member should contact us within 10 days of receiving the denial notice at 1-800-730-8530 or 410-779-9369 if they would like to continue receiving services while their appeal is reviewed.
+Providers may not request to continue benefits on the member's behalf.
+The member shouldcontact us within 10 days of receiving the denial notice at 1-800-730-8530 or 410-779-9369 if they would like to continue receiving services while their appeal is reviewed.
 The service or benefit will continue until either the member withdraws the appeal or the appeal or fair hearing decision is adverse to the member.
 If the member does not win their appeal, they may have to pay for the services that they received while the appeal was being reviewed.

 Members or their designated representative may request to continue to receive benefits while the State Fair Hearing is pending.
 Benefits will continue if the request meets the criteria described above when the member receives the MCO's appeal determination notice and decides to file for a State Fair Hearing.
-If University of Maryland Health Partners or the Maryland Fair Hearing officer does not agree with the member's appeal, the denial is upheld, and the member continues to receive services, the member may be responsible for the cost of services received during the review.
-If either rendering party overturns University of Maryland Health Partners denial, we will authorize and cover the costs of the service within 72 hours of notification.
+If CareFirst BlueCross BlueShield Community Health Plan Maryland or the Maryland Fair Hearing officer does not agree with the member's appeal, the denial is upheld, and the member continues to receive services, the member may be responsible for the cost of services received during the review.
+If either rendering party overturns CareFirst BlueCross BlueShield Community Health Plan Maryland denial, we will authorize and cover the costs of the service within 72 hours of notification.